surangaa/BookingAutomationNew/README.md

 1. Faced difficulty in locating some elements as they were not having any unique attribute for id, name or aria attribute.

 *Workaround -*
-- $$ is used to fetch multiple elements on the page and stored them in an array and use index of array element to access a specific element.
-- try to find the xpath of the elements.
-For this install 'Chropath' browser extension and find xpath to uniquely locate an element.
+- came up with customized xpath locaters

 2. Observed that between some steps, there should be a wait time in order to load the page or elements.

 *Workaround -* having waitforExist() or waitForClickable() to handle particular scenarios

-3. Parameterization test url.
+3. Parameterization test url and send .
-*Workaround -* had a seperate file as url.js with the urls and read the specific property in 'common.page.js' page.
+*Workaround -* had a seperate .env file with the urls according to environment

-               If user want to select a specific url according to the environment,
-                I. to get the url by environment '/' should be used within brackets in common.page.js file line 11.
-                II. make sure to comment line 6-13 and line 108 in wdio.conf.js and comment line 107 in wdio.conf.js III. they can first set the ENV variable using "SET ENV='DEV'" then call out the 'npm run test' in cmd line.
+              These urls are used in environment specific .conf files.
+These config files are executed based on the requirement in runtime.
+              `npm run test:qa` and `npm run stg:qa` can be used to run in specific environments

 4. Sharing data between cucumber steps